jakebaldwin/chatgpt-voice-to-voice/README.md

 This repo is to allow you to have someone to talk french to!
 (Feel free to edit the prompt in the source code to change it to whatever language you want to learn)

+## Requirements

+You will need an openai API key with ample credits.
+I placed my key in a directory ../boring/fte_key.txt relative to where this was cloned.
+Do the same for the simplest version!

 ## To Run

 Simply create a venv, and install the requirements via